banner text: the visual cognition lab @ illinois

-Research in the SimonsLab explores the mechanisms of attention, perception, memory, and thinking.
+Research in the Visual Cognition explores the mechanisms of attention, perception, memory, and thinking.
 We adopt methods ranging from real-world and video-based approaches to computer-based psychophysical techniques, and we use basic behavioral measures, eye tracking, simulator studies, and training studies.
 This diversity of approaches helps establish closer links between basic research on the mechanisms of the mind and the practical consequences and implications of those findings in our daily lives.
 You can view stimuli and demonstrations from some of our research on this site's videos page.

 Inattentional Blindness